Mellow-Programming-Language/Mellow/README.md

 features that aren't implemented yet.

 Interesting compilable examples:
-- intToString.clam
+- intToString.mlo
-- features.clam
+- features.mlo
-- mergesort.clam
+- mergesort.mlo
-- quicksort.clam
+- quicksort.mlo
-- isExpr.clam
+- isExpr.mlo
-- tree.clam
+- tree.mlo
-- LinkedList.clam
+- LinkedList.mlo
-- tokenizer.clam
+- tokenizer.mlo
-- bf_match.clam (a deliberately overengineered bf interpreter with no input support, but should otherwise demonstrate most features, and can handle invalid input.
+- bf_match.mlo (a deliberately overengineered bf interpreter with no input support, but should otherwise demonstrate most features, and can handle invalid input.
 This file is an excellent demonstration of many features)
-- bf_concurrent.clam (as bf_match.clam, while demonstrating concurrency
+- bf_concurrent.mlo (as bf_match.mlo, while demonstrating concurrency
                       features, but doesn't handle invalid input.
 This file is an excellent demonstration of many features)
-- avl.clam (an implementation of an AVL self-balancing binary tree)
+- avl.mlo (an implementation of an AVL self-balancing binary tree)

 Incomplete list of working features:
 - variables